annoyingdroid/JATE/README.md

 Just Another Text Editor

 ## Description
-A web based notpad application
+A web based notepad application

 ## Deployment
 This application will be deployed via Heroku